aktasfatih/Playlist-Scheduler/README.md

 ##Notes
 - Program only supports mp3 files for now.
 That may be changed if needed in the future.
+- You have to click on the music after you add it in order to activate the menu.

 Thank you,
 Fatih AKTAS